See or suspect hazing? Report it!

 National Anti-Hazing Hotline: (888) 668-4293 OR (888) NOT-HAZE

 Founded in 2007, the Anti-Hazing Hotline accepts anonymous (non-emergency) hazing reports from anyone.
-The Hotline connects to a dedicated voice mailbox at Manley Burke, LPA.
-The calls are automatically saved as audio files, which are transmitted by e-mail to the school named in the report and the fraternity/sorority (if applicable).
+The Hotline connects to a dedicated voice mailbox at the law firm Manley Burke, LPA, where you can leave an anonymous message.
+The law firm will forward your voicemail to the national organization headquarters.
+If the organization does not have a national headquarters, you should strongly consider reporting through your campus because the Hotline law firm may or may not forward your voicemail to your campus.
 Hazing by ANY type of organization may be reported through the Hotline — not just by fraternities and sororities.
-If you don't feel comfortable calling in your report, you can fill out an anonymous online form on the Anti-Hazing Hotline website.
+If you don't feel comfortable calling in your report to the Anti-Hazing Hotline, you can fill out an anonymous online form on the Anti-Hazing Hotline website.